-This chapter describes how to install Tableau Server and perform essential configuration steps to get the server up and running.
+This chapter describes how to install Tableau Server 2018.2 on Windows and perform essential configuration steps to get the server up and running.
 Installing the software is the first step to sharing and connecting to workbooks.
 Later chapters of this guide describe how to configure Tableau Server so users can connect from anywhere to share, view, and publish data.

 In this chapter